duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

+DuckDB files as stored are not supported at the moment.
-No. The data files must be stored in Parquet.
+The data files must be stored in Parquet.

 </div>